Pulaski County, Virginia

 Pulaski County is a county located in the southwestern part of the U.S. state of Virginia.
 As of the 2020 census, the population was 33,800.
 Its county seat is Pulaski.
-Pulaski County is part of the Blacksburg–Christiansburg, VA Metropolitan Statistical Area.
+Pulaski County is part of the Blacksburg-Christiansburg metropolitan area.

 History

 Pulaski County was formed on March 30, 1839, from parts of Montgomery and Wythe counties, becoming the 87th county of the Commonwealth of Virginia.
 It was named for Count Casimir Pulaski, an exiled Polish nobleman who fought during the American Revolution as part of George Washington's army.
 He joined the army in 1777 and became a brigadier general and chief of cavalry in the Continental Army.
 He was fatally wounded at Savannah and died on October 11, 1779.

 This area of the Blue Ridge has rolling hills and was settled by mostly small farmers, recent Scots-Irish and German immigrants and their descendants who migrated down the Shenandoah Valley from Pennsylvania in the mid to late-18th century.
 They pushed out or killed most Native Americans in the area.
 The new settlers were yeomen, who held fewer slaves than in the Tidewater area.
-Nonetheless, by 1840 about one-quarter of the population was made up of enslaved African Americans.
+Nonetheless, by 1840 about one-quarter of the population was made up of enslaved black Americans.
 The county had 3,739 persons, consisting of 2,768 free whites, and 971 blacks.
 Some 17 of the latter were free blacks.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 330 sqmi, of which 320 sqmi is land and 10 sqmi (3.0%) is water.
+Pulaski County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

-Pulaski County is the site of Claytor Lake State Park, which is located on Claytor Lake, a 4500 acre, 21 mi long man-made lake on the New River created for a hydroelectric project of Appalachian Power Company.
+Pulaski County is the site of Claytor Lake State Park, which is located on Claytor Lake, a 4500 acre, 21 mi long human-made lake on the New River created for a hydroelectric project of Appalachian Power Company.
 Claytor Lake State Park, located on the north side of the lake, provides 497 acres of park with camping, cabins, picnic areas, and a swimming beach, as well as a marina.
 It is named for W. Graham Claytor, Sr. (1886–1971) of Roanoke, Virginia, a vice president of Appalachian Power who supervised construction of the dam and creation of the lake.

 Pulaski County has several public boating sites including Harry DeHaven Park, in Allisonia on Rt.639, in Dublin on Rt.
 660, and Gatewood Reservoir, a 162-acre water supply impoundment owned by the Town of Pulaski.